The Andersen-Kashaev volume conjecture for FAMED geometric triangulations: Introduction

-Our third main result (Theorem \ref{AJ}) provides a weak version of the AJ-conjecture for knot complements with FAMED geometric triangulations: if an annihilator polynomial exists for the Jones function, then an evaluation of it is a multiple of the geometric component of the A-polynomial of the knot.
+Our second main result (Theorem \ref{thm:AJ}) provides a partial positive answer to a version of the AJ-conjecture for knot complements with FAMED geometric triangulations: if an annihilator polynomial exists for the Jones function, then an evaluation of it at $q=1$ is a multiple of the geometric component of the A-polynomial of the knot.
+A similar connection between the asymptotics of the relative Reshetikhin-Turaev invariants and their annihilators will be discussed in an another preprint by G. Belletti and the second author.